Fondation-Azarus/Custom-Door-Access/README.md

 Put "`-1`" to include when the player isn't holding anything.
 "`replaceDefaultItemsPermissions`" and "`rolesWhichCanBypass`"/"`teamsWhichCanBypass`" are independant.
-By the way you can add multiple doors
+By the way you can add multiple doors.